BVI Offshore Company

 • The BVI is a British Overseas Territory providing political

-• BVI has a clean reputation as a Tax haven.
+• BVI has a clean reputation and is currently not on any black lists.

 • BVI has an independent judicial system based upon British Common